roleplay ai chatbot

 Companion chat gets thin when every session starts from zero.
 Memory lets small details become useful later: a running joke, a preferred nickname, a scene that paused mid-thread, a relationship tone, or the kind of answer you like.
 Privacy matters for the same reason.
 People use companion chat for moods, romance, roleplay, boredom, stress, curiosity, and personal thoughts.
 Those conversations should live in private account based threads, not public rooms or disposable anonymous feeds.
 If a page does not explain how continuity and privacy help the actual conversation, it is probably not giving users enough reason to stay.

-guide 5
+section 5

 Why Yapo is a fit for this intent